Skip to main content

 Create these accounts if you haven't already.

 -First of all, go make a free Linktree account because you are going to make all of these accounts and need to link them under your linktree.
-This is a "Find me Anywhere" landing page that you need to post in the "links" section on your social media platforms, and maybe even have it on your website and newsletter.
-This is an easy way for you to send one link to anyone that houses all they would be looking for.
+This is a "Find me Anywhere" landing page that you need to post in the "links" section on your social media platforms and/or your website and newsletter.
+This is an easy way for you to send one link to anyone that houses all the information they would be looking for.

 - Create an Account on Goodreads and claim your books.